 Growing old comes with many benefits, although you may be overlooking some of the financial perks thanks to cheaper prices and some free products.

-The change is due to come into force in June 2020 and means everyone will now need to pay £154.50 for a licence (£52 for watching a black and white TV) unless someone in the home receives Pension Credit.
+That's because the BBC has decided to scrap the free TV Licence for over 75s, meaning previously exempt households will need to pay £157 for a licence (£53 for watching a black and white TV) unless someone in the home receives Pension Credit.

-From free bus travel, discounted days out, and cheap cinema tickets, to cheaper car insurance, the winter fuel payment, and benefits for grandparents, there’s a host of benefits on offer to pensioners.
+From free bus travel to cheaper car insurance, the Winter Fuel Payment, and benefits for grandparents, there’s a host of benefits on offer.

 If you’re a pensioner, approaching retirement, or know someone who is, it’s well worth finding out what benefits and discounts you’re entitled to.